Classes & Workshops

 Our experienced instructors are also happy to help you pick out a project that is appropriate to your skill level that will take you to the next level so you can continue to learn.

 You can call ahead to let us know you’re coming and what you’d like help with or would like to learn.
-Or, if you find you have a couple spare hours during the day, you can just drop by.
+Making an appointment is encouraged.

 Please note that your 2-hours cannot be split up between sessions.

-In the KAL format all participants work on the same design.
+In the KAL / CAL format all participants work on the same design.
 Yarn choices, colors, minor modifications and size are all left to the creative discretion of the participant.
-The intent of the KAL is to enable participants to try out a new skill, design, technique, or yarn type.
-Most of the KAL designs are for advanced beginners and up.
+The intent of the KAL / CAL is to enable participants to try out a new skill, design, technique, or yarn type.
+Most of the designs selected are for advanced beginners and up.
 We encourage everyone to push their skills a bit and suggest you try a project or two.

-Be sure to join our email list to be notified of upcoming Knit/Crochet-Alongs.
+Be sure to join our email list to be notified of upcoming Knit / Crochet-Along.

 Sit ‘n’ Stitch